lkobierski/qa-engineering/04-test-automation/README.md

-# API Test Automation - Reqres API Tests
+# Test Automation

-This section contains automated tests the Reqres public API created as part of a QA engineering portfolio.
+This section contains automated tests created as part of a QA engineering portfolio.

 ---